ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Disabling Tracking Tags

 In order to effectively prevent unwanted location tracking, users should be able to disable location tracker Tags.
-This includes a non-Owner user being tracked by a Tag's Owner, as well as an Owner user who believes that an Attacker is using their own Tag to track them.
+This includes a Non-Owner user being tracked by a Tag's Owner, as well as an Owner user who believes that an Attacker is using their own Tag to track them.
 Platforms should provide instructions for disabling tracking Tags once they are located.
 Platforms should also consider allowing tracking Tags to be disabled remotely.

 Beyond simple deactivation, users should also receive guidance on additional steps they may take, depending on their specific situation: